-- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop. - ✓ You receive a delivery certificate and the Service and Warranty Booklet at vehicle handover. - Before your first trip, read the entire Owner's Manual carefully. - Get to know the controls. - Adjust the motorcycle to your requirements, as described in the "Ergonomics" chapter. - Get used to handling the motorcycle in a suitable area before making a longer trip.
+- Make sure that the pre-sales inspection work has been carried out by an authorized KTM workshop. - ✓ You receive a delivery certificate and the Service & Manufacturer Warranty Booklet at vehicle handover. - Before riding for the first time, read the entire Owner's Manual carefully. - Get to know the controls. - Adjust the motorcycle to your requirements, as described in the "Ergonomics" chapter. - Get used to handling the motorcycle in a suitable area before making a longer trip.
 Try also to ride as slowly as possible to get a better feel for the motorcycle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding.